 A buffet brunch is served at around 11.00 when everyone has arrived back in camp after their morning activity.
-You can expect a selection of warm food as well as salads, such as chicken peri-peri, butternut and tomato gratin, Greek salad, bok choi and apple slaw, all served with freshly made bread.
+You can expect a selection of warm food as well as salads, such as chicken peri-peri kebabs, veggie burgers, butternut and tomato gratin, Greek salad, bok choi and apple slaw, all served with freshly made bread.
 A light dessert generally follows this.

 On returning from the evening game drive canapés are served around the bar, followed by a three-course plated dinner.
 A typical meal could be a starter of Thai fishcakes with mango and onion salsa, lentil soup or spring rolls.
 Followed by something like a fillet steak with mushrooms and potatoes, or maybe served with cauliflower cheese.
 We also had a really tasty Thai chicken curry.
-This is then finished off with a dessert such as sticky toffee pudding, chocolate and vanilla cream trifle or apple and berry pie with custard.
+This is then finished off with a dessert, such as sticky toffee pudding, chocolate and vanilla cream trifle or apple and berry pie with custard.

 Dining style: Group Meals

 Drinks included: Soft drinks, house wine and local spirits are included in the rates.
 Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.

 Attitude towards children: Lion Camp welcomes children 7 years and older, but a private vehicle must be booked for families travelling with children aged between 7 and 12.
 Children will need to be constantly supervised by their parents as the camp is not fenced and game wanders freely throughout.

 Property’s age restrictions: Children 7 years and older are welcome.